department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/research-Test Plan B.md

 ## Recruitment
 The research team is requesting a Perigean Recruitment Kick-off meeting on:
 -  Friday, March 17: Anytime between 1:30 pm and 3:00 pm eastern standard time.
--

 ### Recruitment criteria
-This research will be using OCTO's Perigean recruiting contractor to recruit seven Veterans using a maximum variation sample strategy.
+This research will be using OCTO's Perigean recruiting contractor to enroll seven Veterans by using a maximum variation sample strategy.
 A diverse sample of participants will be recruited across all of the following criteria:
 -	Various mix of ages
 -	Various mix of sexes
 -	Various mix of races